mapbox/whoots-js/README.md

 This project includes a sample redirecting wms proxy server in `server.js`.

-`npm run server` will start a local server on port 8080 that redirects tile requests.
+`npm run start` will start a local server on port 8080 that redirects tile requests.

 Valid tile requests look like: